 No amount of love, friendship, or care can overcome a heroin addiction.
-To be of assistance, it’s essential to figure out how to help a heroin addict get into rehab.
+To be of assistance, it’s essential to figure out how to help a them get into rehab.
 There, the individual works with experts in the field to receive targeted clinical care.
-Consider that the drug is intensely addictive.
+Be always mindful that the drug is intensely addictive.

 - Cognitive behavioral therapy that pinpoints negativity between emotions and thoughts to change actions